In this explainer, we will learn how to translate a real-life problem into a system of equations and to find its solution(s).

 Example 2: Solving Story Problems Using Systems of Equations

-Daniel bought 3 muffins and 2 cookies for $3.30, while Jacob bought 2 muffins and 5 cookies for $5.50.
+Seif bought 3 muffins and 2 cookies for $3.30, while Karim bought 2 muffins and 5 cookies for $5.50.
 Work out the price of a single muffin and a single cookie.

 Here, we are asked to calculate the price of a cookie and a muffin from the information we are given.
 Let us call the price of a muffin and the price of a cookie .
-Daniel’s purchase then allows us to form the equation and Jacob’s purchase allows us to form the equation
+Seif’s purchase then allows us to form the equation and Karim’s purchase allows us to form the equation

 We then have a system of linear equations that we can solve using standard methods.
 Here, we are going to use elimination.
 If we multiply the first equation through by 2 and the second equation through by 3, we get the following system: